 Bylaws are the rules and regulations enacted by an association to provide a framework for its operation and management.
 The Washington State PTA Uniform Bylaws provide an outline of our basic purposes, a structure for the governance of the association, and a description of the rights and responsibilities of membership.
 By their affiliation with National PTA and Washington State PTA, all local PTAs/PTSAs and councils are required to abide by and conform to those bylaws.

 WSPTA policies govern and guide the WSPTA board of directors and the WSPTA membership.
 The WSPTA board of directors owns the WSPTA policies and is charged with revising and updating them to reflect current business practices.
-The policies address how business is done, but allow for some flexibility and nimbleness to address opportunities that may arise.
-A major addition to the document is a section dedicated to local PTA and council policies.
+The policies address how business is done but allow for some flexibility and nimbleness to address opportunities that may arise.

 Section Three: Local PTAs and Councils should be used as a resource by all PTAs in developing their own policies and procedures that align with the requirements to run an effective PTA.
 This section explains the standards of affiliation requirements, defines information regarding local PTA membership, considerations on membership dues, function of councils, information about electronic financial transactions, details for elections, procedures for financial reviews, board duties and meetings, explanation about WSPTA resources available, and volunteer recognition options, and more.

 (Note: download the WSPTA Policy Manual for best results in fully rendering the document.)